danielsuniaga/django-lineal-regression/README.md

 ## Project Description

-The Vehicle Valuation API provides services to estimate optimal vehicle prices, evaluate prices proposed by sellers, and recommend vehicles based on specifications and budgets.
+The Vehicle Valuation API provides services to estimate optimal vehicle prices using a machine learning model, evaluate prices proposed by sellers, and recommend vehicles based on specifications and budgets.
 This system is designed to help users make informed decisions when buying or selling vehicles.

 ## Technologies Used